Netflix/mantis/mantis-rxcontrol/README.md

 stream.

 #### ClutchConfigurator
-The ClutchConfigurator class within the `com.netflix.control.clutch` namespace is responsible for consuming an `Observable<Event>` and producing an appropriate `ClutchConfiguration` instance for the taget system.
+The ClutchConfigurator class within the `io.mantisrx.control.clutch` namespace is responsible for consuming an `Observable<Event>` and producing an appropriate `ClutchConfiguration` instance for the taget system.
 Currently the configurator performs the following tasks;